• About

 In addition to weakened anal muscles and forced straining, Monzur said sitting on the toilet bowl for too long can also increase the risk of rectal prolapse.
 A rectal prolapse is when the rectum, part of the large intestine, slips down and bulges out of the anus.

-The pelvic floor muscles are another muscle weakened from prolonged toilet sitting.
-Xue explained that pelvic floor muscles coordinate significant bowel movements and work with the rest of the body to ensure stool comes out smoothly.
-The gravitational pressure on the pelvic floor strains the muscles when constantly sitting for long periods.
+The pelvic floor muscles are another muscle group weakened by prolonged periods of sitting on the toilet.
+Xue explained that the pelvic floor muscles coordinate significant bowel movements and work in conjunction with the rest of the body to ensure stool is expelled smoothly.
+The gravitational pressure on the pelvic floor can strain the muscles when sitting for long periods.

 Be more mindful of toilet time